Dedicated Vs Integrated Graphics Card

 Budget is a concern

-Integrated Graphics comes a lot cheaper than dedicated one.
+Integrated Graphics comes a lot cheaper than dedicated ones.
 So if budget is a concern for you, there is no other option except to choose an integrated graphics card.

 Who should choose a dedicated graphics card?